-UW Huskies men’s basketball to play at Auburn next season
+UW Huskies will play Auburn on the gridiron … and the basketball floor

 The Washington men’s basketball team agreed on a two-year deal to play at Auburn next season and the Tigers will make a trip to Seattle in the 2019-20 season.

-Mike Hopkins stole a page from Chris Petersen and plans to travel to the deep South to face an SEC juggernaugt in a non-conference matchup that could have postseason implications.
+Mike Hopkins stole a page from Chris Petersen and plans to travel to the deep South to face an SEC juggernaut in a non-conference matchup that could have postseason implications.

-Sources confirmed the Washington men’s basketball team agreed on a two-year deal to play at Auburn next season and the Tigers will make a trip to Seattle in the 2019-20 season.
+Sources confirmed the Washington men’s basketball team has agreed on a two-year deal to play at Auburn next season and the Tigers will make a trip to Seattle in the 2019-20 season.

 On the football side, the No. 8-ranked Huskies open the season against No. 12 Auburn on Sept.
 1 at Atlanta’s Mercedes-Benz Stadium.

-UW’s basketball team has loaded up a non-conference road schedule that includes a trip to potential preseason No. 1 Gonzaga, a tournament in Vancouver, B.C., against Santa Clara and either Minnesota or Texas A&M and a trip to Atlantic City, N.J., to face Virginia Tech.
+UW’s basketball team has loaded up a non-conference road schedule that includes a trip to potential preseason No. 1 Gonzaga, a tournament in Vancouver, B.C., against Santa Clara and either Minnesota or Texas A&M and a trip to Atlantic City, N.J., to face Virginia Tech, a preseason ACC title contender.

 Most Read Sports Stories